rezamarzban/pyPHP-LaTeX/README.md

 # pyPHP-LaTeX
-Python interpreter in PHP with built-in Mathjax javascript
+Python interpreter in PHP with built-in MathJax javascript

-Example code:
+Example code1 to running at pyPHP with MathJax:
 ```
 from sympy import *
 from sympy.printing.mathml import mathml